RoshanRajcmd/ecom-web-app/README.md

 Naviage to client folder in project `cd client`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` in a browser.
 The app will automatically reload if you change any of the source files.

+*For Server*

+Navigate to the server folder in the project `cd server`.
+Run `npm start` to start the Express.js server.
+The server will be running at `http://localhost:3000/`.

+*For DB*

+The MongoDB connection string is `mongodb://127.0.0.1:27017`.

 ## 📸 Screenshots